Introducing Cypress Accessibility

 • Accessibility reports can become stale quickly, posing challenges in revalidating issues.

-• Despite the availability of tools, developers and QA engineers do not have time to use them.
+• Despite the availability of tools, developers and QA engineers do not always have time to use them.

 • The accumulation of “accessibility debt” is hard to see and communicate about when audits are sporadic.
 As a result, people are regularly disappointed by the “easy fix” regressions that build up in between audits.